Blocking Nintendo servers

 on the root of your SD.

-- If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to
+- If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to

 - Navigate to